3eyedgod/3-iX-WSL-CC/README.md

 These scripts are used for Client Configuration (CC) and Sofware Quality Control (SWQC) to configure and validate system configuration based on iX Redbooks & customer needs

 - Automating Redbook Qualified Configuration
+- Increase The Number Of Systems That Can Go Through CC
 - Log And Archive Configuration Results
 - Gather System Information & Debug Files To Speed Up The SWQC Process